-- C.1.37 Indicate whether any member of the board of directors has notified the company that they have been indicted or tried for any of the offences listed in Article 213 of the Spanish Capital Companies Act: - [ ] Yes - [ v ] No - C.1.38 List any significant agreements entered into by the company which come into force, will be amended or will be terminated in the event of a change of control of the company due to a takeover bid, and the effects thereof.
+- C.1.37 Indicate, unless there have been special circumstances that have been recorded in the minutes, whether the board has been informed or has otherwise become aware of any situation affecting a director, whether or not related to his or her performance in the company, which could damage the credit and reputation of the company: - [] Yes - [1] No - C.1.38 List any significant agreements entered into by the company which come into force, will be amended or will be terminated in the event of a change of control of the company due to a takeover bid, and the effects thereof.

 Árima Real Estate Socimi, S.A. has an incentive scheme for the Company's team.
-This plan was approved at the General Shareholders' Meeting of 26 September 2018 and can be found in the information prospectuses for the Company's IPO and share capital increases, which have been registered with the Spanish Securities Market Commission (CNMV).
+This plan was approved at the General Shareholders' Meeting of 26 September 2018 and amended at the General Shareholders' Meeting of June 29, 2021, can be found in the information prospectuses for the Company's IPO and share capital increases, which have been registered with the Spanish Securities Market Commission (CNMV).
 As set out for information purposes in the prospectus, if there is a change of control as a consequence of a public share offering, in accordance with the terms of Royal Decree 1066 of 27 July 2007 on public tenders for the acquisition of securities, this event shall be classified as a liquidation event, as this is defined in the incentive scheme.
 This plan may be settled both in shares or in cash, at the Board of Directors discretion.
+Likewise, in the event of a change of control, it may cause the dismissal of the CEO and the Management Team with the settlement of the indemnities provided for in their contracts.